pivotal-cf/docs-pks/vsphere-cns.hbs.md

     Where:

     * `DATA-CENTER-LIST` is a comma-separated list of vCenter data centers that must mount your CNS storage.
-    The default data center for a cluster is the data center defined on the TKGI tile in **Kubernetes Cloud Provider** > **Datacenter Name**.
+    The default data center for a cluster is the data center defined on the {{ vars.product_short }} tile in **Kubernetes Cloud Provider** > **Datacenter Name**.

     For example: